sitecorelabs/xmcloud-foundation-head-dev/README.md

 3. Follow the instructions to [deploy to XM Cloud](#deploy-to-xmcloud)

-4. Create Edge token and [query from edge](#query-edge)

 ***

+## Deploy to XM Cloud

+:warning: **Before initiating the deployment**: We urge you to dedicate a few minutes to review the Web.config [transformations](/src/platform/App_Data/Xdts/Web.config.xdt).
+This step is crucial for diagnosing and addressing any potential deployment issues.

+To deploy to XMCloud follow the instructions provided by Sitecore [here](https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploying-xm-cloud.html)

 ## About this Solution

-This solution is designed to help developers learn and get started quickly with XMCLoud + SXA.
+This solution is designed based on Sitecore's XMCloud [starter template](https://github.com/sitecorelabs/xmcloud-foundation-head) to help get started quickly with XMCLoud + Kajoo.